-- Employee management: The system allows the warehouse managers to manage the employees and monitor their performance with the help of key performance indicators (KPI).
+- Employee management: The system allows warehouse managers to manage employees and monitor their performance with the help of key performance indicators (KPIs).

-- Dock management directs the drives to find the proper ducks to load and unload the inventories.
+- Dock management directs the drivers to find the proper ducks to load and unload the inventories.

-- Documentation: The system generates all the reports that help managers analyze the warehouse process.
+- Documentation: The system generates all the reports that help managers analyze the warehouse processes.

 - Receiving the goods